litebird/litebird_sim/docs/source/simulations.rst

 terminal.
 Python provides the `logging
 <https://docs.python.org/3/library/logging.html>`_ module for this
-purpose, and when you initialize a :class:`.Simulation` object, the module is initialize with a set of sensible defaults.
+purpose, and when you initialize a :class:`.Simulation` object, the module is initialized with a set of sensible defaults.
 In your code you can use the functions ``debug``, ``info``, ``warning``, ``error``, and ``critical`` to monitor what's happening during execution::